F5Networks/k8s-bigip-ctlr/docs/config_examples/multicluster/README.md

 **Note:**
  * Additionally, there is another supported mode called "ratio", in which pool members from all the Kubernetes/Openshift clusters are update for the Virtual Server, however the traffic distribution is done based on the ratio values defined for each cluster.
  * Ratio doesn't require CIS to be running in HA environment.
 It is supported in both CIS HA and non-HA environment.

+**Note**:
+* For HA mode [namely Active-Standby, Active-Active, Ratio], CIS monitored resource manifests(such as routes, CRDs, extendedConfigmaps) must be available in both the clusters.
+* The CIS monitored resource manifests must be identical on both primary and Secondary Clusters
+* So, In case of CIS failover, CIS on Secondary Cluster will take control and will start processing the CIS monitored resource manifests.
+* CIS on Secondary Cluster will not process the CIS monitored resource manifests if they are not available in Secondary Cluster.
+* MakeSure to have identical resource manifests in both the clusters to avoid any issues during CIS failover.

 Below is a tabular representation of the scenarios mentioned above: